hungnguyen88/p4-QiQ/basic_qiq/README.md

 Your switch will have tables, which the control plane will populate with static rules.

-We will use the following topology for this exercise.
-It is a single pod of a fat-tree topology and henceforth referred to as pod-topo:
+We will use the following topology for this exercise:
 ![triangle-topo](./triangle-topo/qiq-network-simulation.png)

 Our P4 program will be written for the V1Model architecture implemented